top of page

 PRIMARY AND SECONDARY BATTERIES

-Our work focuses on increasing the energy density and reliability for batteries that power our increasingly mobile lives as well as defense applications.
+Our work focuses on increasing the energy density and reliability for batteries that power our increasingly mobile lives as well as grid and defense applications.
 We leverage our expertise in materials development, electrochemistry and electrochemical engineering to bring new solutions to our funders and collaborators.

 Li-ion batteries have transformed energy mobility since their commercialization in the 1990s.
 Until now, conventional materials (graphite anodes and spinel oxide cathodes) have been sufficient since the energy density of these batteries has been more than enough to enable the desired applications.
 However, the power demand of mobile devices is rapidly increasing as the public’s demand for enhanced functionality shows no sign of stopping.
 The automotive industry is also putting considerable pressure on traditional materials as increased energy storage is needed to enable an acceptable vehicle range.
 Both these applications demand lightweight, small footprint solutions that can only be accomplished by transitioning both the anode and cathode to newer materials with much higher energy density.

-At the anode, our primary focus has been the replacement of graphite to transition metal oxides (TMOs).
-TMOs are a promising class of materials because they allow for multiple electron transfer steps per mol of active material.
-Unfortunately, most metal oxides undergo alloying or chemical conversion reactions that change the bonding of active materials, and sometimes even forming electrochemically inactive materials, limiting both cycle retention and rate capability.
-Our primary work in this area has revolved around understanding the roles of structure and conductivity on the reaction reversibility of TMOs during charge and discharge, with NiO being our primary probing compound, though we have done a lot of work with Co, Mn and Sn oxides as well.
-To date, We have been able to achieve anodes with > 700 mAh/g capacity over 1000's of cycles and excellent rate capability (up to a 10C rate) .
+At the anode, our primary focus has been the replacement of graphite to transition metal oxides (TMOs) and Si.
+Both of these materials are promising because they allow for multiple electron transfer steps per mol of active material.
+Unfortunately, these materials undergo alloying or chemical conversion reactions that change the bonding of active materials, and sometimes even forming electrochemically inactive materials, limiting both cycle retention and rate capability.
+Related to TMOs, our primary focus has been understanding the roles of structure and conductivity on reaction reversibility during charge and discharge, with NiO being our primary probing compound, though we have done a lot of work with Co, Mn and Sn oxides as well.
+To date, We have been able to achieve anodes with > 700 mAh/g capacity over 1000's of cycles and excellent rate capability (up to a 10C rate).
+For Si, we have focused on understanding the mechanisms behind material stability and instability.
+More specifically, we are using advanced techniques to probe the structure of the solid electrolyte interphase, and learn how that structure is dictated by the in-cell environment and operating conditions.
+Our team is also investigating performance of Si anodes with different structures and binders, with the goal of determining how the Li diffusion coefficient is changed.
 We are further pushing these materials to more realistic formats and systems, with the hopes of reducing their cost and helping to commercialize their use in the next generation of Li-ion batteries.

-The behavior of materials in operating devices is very complex.
-During charge and discharge, cells are cycling between (at least) two completely distinct chemical phases, which impacts electronic conductivity, ion diffusion, etc. In our group, we work to create new methods to study the operation of materials and cells in-situ and operando.
+As a group, we also work to create new methods to study the operation of materials and cells in-situ and operando.
 We have developed several tools in our lab that fall into this category.
-For batteries, we have recently created new techniques that allow for multiphase diffusion decoupling, identical location TEM imaging and direct observation of the active materials during the discharge of operating alkaline AA cells.
+For batteries, we have recently created new techniques that allow for multiphase diffusion decoupling, direct observation of the active materials during the discharge of operating alkaline AA cells. , identical location TEM imaging.
+The specially designed IL TEM imaging set-up was created in order to preserve regions of interest during microscopy - allowing direct imaging of particles before and after cycling.

 CONTACT US